 How to Prevent SQL Injection:-

 The first step to preventing SQL injection attacks is validating user inputs.
-First, identify the essential SQL statements and establish a whitelist for all valid SQL statements, leaving unvalidated statements out of the query.
+Firstly, identify the essential SQL statements and establish a whitelist for all valid SQL statements.
+Meanwhile, leaving unvalidated statements out of the query.
 This process is known as input validation.

-Vulnerabilities in applications and databases that are exploitable using SQL injection are regularly discovered and publicly identified. keeping all web application software components, including database server software, frameworks, libraries, plug-ins, and web server software, up to date.
+However, vulnerabilities in applications and databases that are exploitable using SQL injection are regularly discovered and publicly identified.
+Further, keeping all web application software components.
+Including database server software, frameworks, libraries, plug-ins, and web server software, up to date.